chaseofthejungle/java-streams-troubleshooting-guide/README.md

 <hr />

-TODO #1: Overview of 10 common Java stream errors, and how to resolve them with refined code.
+TODO: Overview of 10 common Java stream errors, and how to resolve them with refined code.
-TODO #2: Add overview of Java streams.